Counting Shellings of Complete Bipartite Graphs and Trees: Introduction

 \section{Introduction}

 In combinatorial topology, shelling of a simplicial complex is a very useful and important notion that has been well-studied. \begin{definition} An (abstract) simplicial complex $\Delta$ is called \textit{pure} if all of its maximal simplicies have the same dimension.
 Given a finite (or countably infinite) simplicial complex $\Delta$ that is pure of dimension $d$, a \textit{shelling} is a total ordering of its maximal simplicies $C_1,C_2,\ldots$ such that for every $k>1$, $C_k\cap\left(\bigcup_{i=1}^{k-1}C_i\right)$ is pure of dimension $d-1$.
 A simplicial complex that admits a shelling is called \textit{shellable}. \end{definition} Shellable complexes enjoy many strong algebraic and topological properties.
-For example, a shellable complex is homotopy equivalent to a wedge sum of spheres, thus not allowing torsion in its homology.
+For example, a shellable complex is homotopy equivalent to a wedge sum of spheres, thus its homology groups (over $\Z$) are torsion-free.
 The study of shellability in its combinatorial aspects has turned out to be very fruitful as well.
 The arguably earliest notable result that polytopes are shellable is due to Brugesser and Mani (Section 8 of \cite{ziegler2012lectures}).
-Later on, Bjorner and Wachs developed theories on lexicographic shellability (Section 12 of \cite{kozlov2007combinatorial}).
-In particular, shellable posets, which are posets whose order complexes are shellable, are studied and powerful notions such as $EL$-shellability and $CL$-shellability are invented.
-In a recent work, testing shellability is proved to be NP-complete \cite{goaoc2017shellability}.
+Later on, Bj\" orner and Wachs developed theories on lexicographic shellability (Section 12 of \cite{kozlov2007combinatorial}).
+In particular, they introduced powerful notions of $EL$- and $CL$-shellability to study graded posets whose order complexes are shellable.
+In a recent work, Goaoc et al. \cite{goaoc2017shellability} proved that testing shellability is NP-complete.

-As there is rich literature on shellability, little work has been done on counting the number of shellings for a specific simplicial complex.
-It is generally believed that if a simplicial complex is shellable, then it usually admits a lot of shellings, but no precise arguments are given.
+A great deal of work has been done in understanding properties of shellable complexes and identifying classes of shellable complexes, however, little work has been done in counting the number of shellings of a fixed simplicial complex.
+One result on the number of shellings of the complete graphs is given by Stanley \cite{MO297411}.
+It is generally believed that if a simplicial complex is shellable, then it usually admits a lot of shellings, but no precise arguments have been given.